Reviewed Date: 05/12/2023

 There are various forms of project administration.
 The most common is for the owners to hire a design engineer, who designs the project, and a contractor, who builds the project according to the design.
 Another option is the design/build concept, where a single firm is hired to design and build the project.
 This arrangement can streamline the process and result in significant savings.
 There are questions, however, about the lack of competitive bidding when using design/build.

 A third option is some variation of the construction management process.
-This option is common in Tennessee with school construction.
-The construction-manager structure results in an extra party being involved and an extra cost, but this person’s involvement often results in a far better project.
+This option is common in Tennessee with school construction but is becoming more common in other local government and utility projects.
+The construction-manager structure results in an extra party being involved and an extra cost, but this person’s involvement often results in a far better project and potentially a lower overall cost.
 The cost of construction management must be weighed against the added cost.
 In small projects, there may be ways to receive the benefits without major extra cost.

 With construction management, one person should be designated as project manager.
-This manager may work for the engineer or be a city employee who is dedicated to the project, or be a third party who works for the city as a contract project manager.
-This person is charged with the responsibility of making the project successful and should have direction, authority and resources.
-His or her loyalty must be to the success of the project and to the owner of the project, not to individual interests.
+This manager may (1) work for the engineer, (2) be a city/utility employee who is dedicated to the project, or (3) be a third party who works for the city as a contract project manager.
+This person is charged with the responsibility of carefully managing the project and should have direction, authority and resources necessary to meet this goal.
+His or her loyalty must be to the success of the project and to the owner of the project, not to individual interests. nor the interest of the contractor.
 The manager must have outstanding personnel skills along with the technical know-how to manage the construction.
-And, he or she must possess mediation skills and be able to communicate and organize well.
+He or she must also possess mediation skills and be able to communicate and organize well.

 Another method is to hire a separate engineering firm for the construction phase of the project.
 This gives complete independence, but it also results in a loss of knowledge and history about the design, which may result in time being lost rehashing decisions (Sizemore).

 A third method for project management is generally available only to large utilities, and that is to provide the service themselves (Sizemore).